chrisjihee/ETRIJ-24.02/contents/draft.md

 numerous different approaches to select the next-best path, we used the method of replacing a morpheme node on the optimal path with a lower-ranked node.
 As shown in
-Table [tab:maximum-performance],
+Table <a href="#tab:maximum-performance" data-reference-type="ref"
+data-reference="tab:maximum-performance">[tab:maximum-performance]</a>,
 we confirm the extent to which the analysis performance can be improved by replacing the optimal path with a lower-ranked node.
-We can consider the problem of finding the correct answer among the generated sub-optimals, similar to the problem of re-ranking search results in information retrieval.
+We can consider the problem of finding the correct answer among the generated sub-optimals, similar to the problem of re-ranking search results in information retrieval .
 In  , the N-best analysis results generated by the seq2seq model were re-ranked based on a convolutional neural network to improve the performance.
 In this study, re-ranking was performed using two BERT models of different types and forms, as proposed in  .
 Experimental results show that first-stage re-ranking improves the performance by over 20% over existing written and spoken models, and second-stage re-ranking with a different type of input and a different